 Observers can see that the walls are about one meter thick and are held together by limestone mortar.
 According to historical documents, the fortress was defended by about 40 soldiers.
 Exploring this rugged area and appreciating the views from the top is truly the highlight of the city.

 Hiking Tips for Markos Towers

 The Towers can be reached from the north or south side.
 The easier route is marked with the red and white markers along a white gravel trail.
 Making your way down off the marked trail is a lot more challenging.
 The entire trip will take about two hours, depending on how fast you move.

 St. Archangel Michael Monastery

-Located in the village of Varoš, St. Michael Monastery and church is another site to explore by foot or by car.
+Located in the village of Varoš, St. Michael Monastery and church is another site to explore on foot or by car.
 The church was believed to be constructed during the late 1100s.
-Be sure to explore the basement of the church, which feels more like an underground cave, to see the 12th century frescoes.
+Be sure to explore the basement of the church, which feels more like an underground cave, to see the 12th-century frescoes.

 Local legend has it that King Marko built the church with stolen funds, resulting in a curse on the church.
 Admission to the church is free, but signs ask to refrain from taking photos to respect the monks and nuns who still reside here.